 One way to check your vehicles towing allowance is to refer to its V5 document, which will normally state the 'braked' towing capacity.

 Example V5 showing where to find your car's braked towing capacity figure.

 However, not all V5's show this information, (including V5's of older vehicles), so you may need to look elsewhere such is in the car's owner's manual.

-Another option is to consult the owner's manual.
-In the Technical Section of the vehicles manual, you'll find the towing allowances stated in kilos and there should be two figures quoted.
+In the Technical Section of the vehicle's manual, you'll also normally find the towing allowances stated in Kg and again, there should be two figures quoted.

-Alternatively, many websites offer tables showing cars and their associated towing capacities, such as the one linked to from the button below.
+Alternatively, many websites offer charts showing cars and their associated towing capacities, such as the one linked to below.

 Once you have checked your vehicle's towing capacity, you will need to arrange for a towbar & electrics.